yasenh/sort-cpp/README.md

 ## Introduction
-C++ version of SORT: Simple, online, and realtime tracking of multiple objects in a video sequence.
+C++ implementation of SORT: Simple, online, and realtime tracking of multiple objects in a video sequence.

 Kuhn-Munkres (Hungarian) Algorithm in C++ is forked from: https://github.com/saebyn/munkres-cpp